Last updated: June 18, 2026

 Bottom line

-Dental help in Arizona depends on who needs care.
+Dental help in Arizona depends on who needs care, what coverage they have, and whether the problem is urgent.
 Children on AHCCCS or KidsCare usually have stronger dental coverage than adults.
 Adults age 21 and older on AHCCCS usually have emergency dental coverage only, up to the state benefit limit each contract year.
-Pregnant adults on AHCCCS have a better dental path during pregnancy.

-If you are uninsured, start with an AHCCCS or KidsCare application, then call a low-cost clinic, dental school, or community clinic for care while you wait.
-Dental grants for single mothers are not the main way Arizona dental care works.
+If you are uninsured, start with Health-e-Arizona Plus for AHCCCS or KidsCare.
+Then call a low-cost clinic, dental school, or community health center while you wait.
+Dental grants are not the main way Arizona dental care works.
 Most real help comes through Medicaid, CHIP, sliding-fee clinics, dental schools, charity clinics, and local referrals.

 Urgent dental help in Arizona